All Episodes

 Look, there are a lot of wonderful evangelicals out there that share the view you do.

-But there's also a growing chorus out there that says, No, oh, you shall not criticize us.
+But there's also a growing chorus out there that says, no, you shall not criticize us.

-The other day you said something along those lines, and it was pretty revealing, I thought.
+In fact, it was Huckabee himself, I think, the other day who said something along those lines, and it was pretty revealing, I thought.

 He said, quote, oh my gosh, now they're serious talking about the evangelicals.